 Unless you’re an Orlando Bloom fan, chances are you thought of Disney World.

 (If you’re looking for information about visiting Disneyworld Orlando, this is not the place.
-Instead, try this site, Raising Whasians, which overflows with everything about Disney that you’d ever need to know!)
+Instead, try this site, Raising Whasians, which overflows with everything about Disney that you’d ever need to know!), as does ThemeParkPro.

-This article, though, isn’t about Disney, or Universal Studios, or any of the standard things visitors go to Orlando for.
-This is about the lesser-known, off-the-beaten-track sights I’d like to see in Orlando.
-Check into a hotel outside of Disney and take in some of these sights:
+This article (updated in April 2021) isn’t about Disney, or Universal Studios, or any of the standard things visitors go to Orlando for.
+This is about the lesser-known, off-the-beaten-track sights: things to do in Orlando besides Disney.

 Less than a kilometer away, (about a half a mile by walking path), the Mennello Museum of American Art focuses on modern art, with a permanent collection of Earl Cunningham’s detailed, colorful harbor scene paintings, and special thematic or artist-focused temporary exhibitions.